Characters Of Christmas

 Jólakötturinn (The Yule Cat)

 The threat of being eaten by the Yule Cat was used by farmers as an incentive for their workers to finish processing the autumn wool before Christmas.
-The ones who took part in the work would be rewarded with new clothes, but those who did not would get nothing and thus would be preyed upon by the monstrous cat.
+The ones who took part in the work would be rewarded with new clothes, but those who did not would be without, and thus would be preyed upon by the monstrous cat.

 Folklore of Bavaria and Austria

-A grumpy Christmas gift-bringer figure in the folklore of Germany and is also preserved in Pennsylvania Dutch communities.
+This grumpy Christmas gift-bringer figure in the folklore of Germany is also preserved in Pennsylvania Dutch communities.

 He is typically very ragged and disheveled.
-He wears torn, tattered, and dirty clothes, and he carries a switch in his hand with which to beat naughty children, but also pocketsful of cakes, candies, and nuts for good children.
+He wears torn, tattered, and dirty clothes, and he carries a switch in his hand with which to beat naughty children, but also pockets full of cakes, candies, and nuts for good children.